Where to Stay in Thailand

 Guest houses are essentially private “mom and pop” hotels.
 They are common in Thailand, and are very popular among budget travelers.

 There are dozens of guest houses in Bangkok, especially in the Banglamphu area and on Khao San Road near the Democracy Monument, as well as the Thewet and National Library areas.
-Rates vary widely depending on quality; the cheapest places cost about US$3 per night with a fan, and nicer, air-conditioned places cost about US$25 per night.
+Rates vary widely depending on quality.

 Again, ask to look at the room before you pay.

-Guests must be members of the International Youth Hostel Association to stay.
-Memberships cost about US$1 for one night and US$6 for a full year.
+Guests must be members of the Hostelling International to stay.
+It’s worth getting a membership.

 The YMCA runs hotels in several Thai cities.
 They cost a bit more than youth hostels, and are more formal.